Slackadays/Clipboard/README.md

 <br>

-`I believe Clipboard is the best tool for clipboard interaction.
+_I believe Clipboard is **the best tool for clipboard interaction**.
 As a matter of fact, as of today you have 2713 stars on github, kudos!
-Keep up the good work.`
+Keep up the good work._

-\- pidario on GitHub.com
+\- pidario on GitHub

-`Thanks for your work!
-This is by-far one of my favourite projects on GitHub!`
+_Thanks for your work!
+This is by-far **one of my favourite projects** on GitHub!_

-\- MiguelGuthridge on GitHub.com
+\- MiguelGuthridge on GitHub

+_...I've just discovered CB & **it's suiting my needs very well!**_

+\- all64bits on Discord

-`I started using this because I just wanted an easy "cb copy && cb paste" VS trying to remember the correct input AND output flags when Im using xclip with different file types.
-I write a lot of shell scripts that copy certain stuff like images and text and this makes it a lot easier.`
+_I started using this because **I just wanted an easy "cb copy && cb paste"** VS trying to remember the correct input AND output flags when Im using xclip with different file types.
+I write a lot of shell scripts that copy certain stuff like images and text and **this makes it a lot easier.**_

-\- SweetBabyAlaska on Reddit.com
+\- SweetBabyAlaska on Reddit

-`As a sysadmin and hourly terminal user, I found it so useful.
-Making stuffs some easier.`
+_As a sysadmin and hourly terminal user, **I found it so useful.** Making stuffs some easier._

-\- Simpleboy_ir on Reddit.com
+\- Simpleboy_ir on Reddit

+_Thank you for this app, **so simple yet effective!** Hats off :tophat: :ok_hand:_

+\- GlassGruber on GitHub

 <br>